blab/ncov-king-county/README.md

 Finally, to produce the manuscript figures, run the notebooks found in `analysis/figures/`

 All sequence accession IDs and associated North/South King County divisions used in this manuscript and provided by the Washington State Department of Health can be found in `final_acknowledgements_gisaid.csv`

+Raw Beast Results and MASCOT-GLM XMLs can be found in `mascot_glm/results` and `mascot_glm/xmls`.
+MCC trees and any other results that require posterior processing can be found under `analysis/data-files/`